benchmark-action/github-action-benchmark/README.md

 ![page screenshot](https://github.com/rhysd/ss/blob/master/github-action-benchmark/main.png?raw=true)

-Mouse over on data point shows a tooltip.
+Mouseover on data point shows a tooltip.
 It includes

 - Commit hash
 - Commit message
 - Date and committer
 - Benchmark value

-Clicking data point in chart opens the commit page on GitHub repository.
+Clicking data point in chart opens the commit page on a GitHub repository.

 ![tooltip](https://github.com/rhysd/ss/blob/master/github-action-benchmark/tooltip.png?raw=true)

-At bottom of the page, download button is available for downloading benchmark results as JSON file.
+At bottom of the page, the download button is available for downloading benchmark results as a JSON file.

 ![download button](https://github.com/rhysd/ss/blob/master/github-action-benchmark/download.png?raw=true)

 ### Alert comment on commit page

-This action can raise [an alert comment][alert-comment-example]. to the commit when its benchmark results are worse than previous exceeding specified threshold.
+This action can raise [an alert comment][alert-comment-example]. to the commit when its benchmark results are worse than previous exceeding a specified threshold.

 ![alert comment](https://github.com/rhysd/ss/blob/master/github-action-benchmark/alert-comment.png?raw=true)

 ## Why?

 Since performance is important.
-Writing benchmarks is a very popular and correct way to visualize a software performance.
-Benchmarks help us to keep performance and to confirm effects of optimizations.
+Writing benchmarks is a popular and correct way to visualize a software performance.
+Benchmarks help us to keep performance and to confirm the effects of optimizations.
 For keeping the performance, it's important to monitor the benchmark results along with changes to the software.
 To notice performance regression quickly, it's useful to monitor benchmarking results continuously.